ndviet1001/epubjs-rn/README.md

 Extra documentation
 ===================

-Use http://epubjs.org/documentation/0.3/ and the layout-guide.png included in the repo to document yourself :).
+Use [documentation for epubjs 0.3](http://epubjs.org/documentation/0.3/) and the layout-guide.png included in the repo to document yourself :).

 Epub.js React Native Components
 ================================